An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Results

+To evaluate whether the global explanation from the 3D-Framework was superior to those provided by SHAP or GradCam, we scored the explanations with respect to faithfulness and complexity (see Table \ref{t3112}).
+For the simple-3D-MHL network, our proposed 3D framework outperformed total-GradCam and total-SHAP in terms of faithfulness score in the left hemisphere with values exceeding 0.21 compared to scores of less than 0.16 for total-GradCam, and less than 0.11 for total-SHAP.
+In the right hemisphere, our proposed 3D framework again outperformed total-GradCam and total-SHAP, achieving faithfulness scores over 0.18 compared to scores of less than 0.13 for total-GradCam, and less than 0.10 for total-SHAP.
+The 3D framework achieved the second-best result in complexity scores with total-GradCam having the lowest score in the left hemisphere and total-SHAP in the right hemisphere.
+Up to this point, we have mainly explored the explanation results visually.
+However, we aimed to automate the process to identify the most significant subregions of interest based on the hypothesis (the classification task).
+To this end, we applied an affine registration to the total overlapping results of sulcal skeleton inputs from each hemisphere onto a probabilistic atlas of sulci (\cite{perrot_cortical_2011}).
+For this task, we explored the sulcal skeleton output of the simple-3D-MHL network as it slightly outperformed the simple-3D-CNN (see Supplementary Material Table 2 ii.) in the classification task and delivered better global explanations, faithfulness, and complexity scores than the simple-3D-CNN.
+Additionally, it follows patterns based on evidence from the literature (\cite{fedeli, harper_structural_2024}, \cite{lopez-persem_human_2019}).
 Figure \ref{x2s} presents the distribution of the most relevant voxels for outcome decisions within sulcal probabilistic areas according to different thresholds.
 The decisions in the right hemisphere were highly focused on specific sulci, with up to three sulci contributing to the 20\% threshold, which we retained as the lower threshold (blue).
 Conversely, the left hemisphere predictions were based on broader considerations, with a number of sulci already contributing to the decision at the 5\% threshold, which we retained as the lower threshold for the left hemisphere (blue).
 For both conditions and both hemispheres, a specific focus was on the superior temporal sulcus and its posterior branches with a smaller but consistent contribution of the internal parietal and sub-parietal sulci.
 The noPCS condition on the left hemisphere additionally focused on the precentral sulcus and the Sylvian fissure.
 Interestingly, no specific focus was oriented towards the internal frontal sulcus (S.F.int), the probabilistic region in which the PCS is located when present.